Boarders/slick-blog/site/posts/halting2.md

 subst ρ (fix body) = fix (subst (exts ρ) body)
 ```

-This gives parallel substitution across an entire context $\Gamma$.
-From parallel
+This gives parallel substitution across an entire context `Γ`.
+From that
-substitution it is easy for us to define ordinary
+ it is easy for us to define ordinary substitution of a single variable
-substitution of a single variable by defining a context morphism which is the
+ by defining a context morphism which is the
-identity on $\Gamma$ and returns the term we are substituting for the first variable:
+identity on $\Gamma$ and returns the term we are substituting for the initial variable:

 ```agda
 sub : ∀ {Γ} {ty tyB} → Expr Γ tyB → ty ∈ (Γ , tyB) → Expr Γ ty
 sub term z   = term